 Assessments are not charged for but most services provided are subject to a financial assessment of the person receiving them.
-More information is available in our factsheets 'Staying at Home and Funding your Care' and 'Moving to a Care Home and Funding your Care'.
 You may be assessed as having to pay the full amount for the care you receive.

 Certain people are exempt from charges, for instance when services are provided to someone who has previously been formally detained under the Mental Health Act.
 In some circumstances funding may also be available from other sources, for instance, to help with adapting your home, under the Disabled Facilities Grants.
 Most grants are, however, means tested.
 Benefits such as Attendance Allowance can also help, and this is available to everyone who needs personal assistance regardless of their income and savings.